Warrior Transition Battalion Mission

 About the Warrior Transition Battalion

-Our mission as a medical treatment facility is to provide command and control, primary care, and case management for Warriors; to establish conditions for healing and to promote the timely return to the force or successful transitions to civilian Veterans.
+The WTB at Joint Base Lewis-McChord is one of two battalions under the Madigan Army Medical Center.
+Our mission as a medical treatment facility is to provide leadership, primary medical care, and nurse case management for Soldiers to establish conditions for their healing and to promote their timely return to the force or successful transitions to becoming civilian Veterans.

 Our innovative programs and comprehensive care continue to evolve to meet the physical, emotional, and intellectual health needs of our Soldiers of all components, whether they are active duty, Army National Guard or Army Reserve Soldiers.
 Our WTB staff is a diverse team of medical experts, social workers, leadership and more who work together to create a holistic healing environment for Soldiers.